iatenine/MicroState/README.md

 <Button name={"The Best Button"} value={400} />
 ```

-will receive `{name: "The Best Button", value: "400"}` as its props object (state and prevState are not affected).
+will receive `{name: "The Best Button", value: "400"}` destructured into its first parameter (state and prevState are also included).
 You may provide any value but will be received by the component as a stringified version of itself and the component is responsible for parsing the value if desired.

 ## Adding Event Listeners